 - Otto’s Cassava Flour – The best gluten free and grain free baking flour in the world

-- Vital Proteins – The only collagen we use and add Collagen Peptides to everything
+- BUBS Naturals – The only collagen we use and add Collagen Peptides to everything (use code JOSH20 for 20% off)

 Recipes Mentioned in the Show